Clownacy/clowndoom/README.md

 - Better than CuckyDOOM.

 ## Configuration
-Additional settings are found in the configuration file - 'clowndoomrc'.
-On Unix platforms, it can be found in the user's standard configuration directory (`XDG_CONFIG_HOME`, or `~/.config/` if it is undefined) named 'clowndoomrc'.
-On Windows, it can be found in the `%APPDATA%/clownacy/clowndoom` directory.
+Additional settings are found in the configuration file.
+In POSIX builds, this file can be found in the user's standard configuration directory (`XDG_CONFIG_HOME`, or `~/.config/` if it is undefined), named `clowndoomrc`.
+In SDL builds, it can be found in the ['pref dir'](https://wiki.libsdl.org/SDL2/SDL_GetPrefPath), at `clownacy/clowndoom/default.cfg`.

 WildMIDI requires a collection of GUS patches in order to work.
 The patches should come with a Timidity-compatible '.cfg'. file.
 Set the